biowilli/peertube-plugin-nocomments/README.md

 ### EBU Metadata list added

-1. not yet
+1. title
-2. (waiting to start testing)
+2. alternativeTitle
+3. dateModified
+4. note

 ### How to use